 - Prepare to give two rescue breaths.
 Use the strength of your cheeks to deliver gentle puffs of air (instead of deep breaths from your lungs) to slowly breathe into the baby's mouth one time, taking one second for the breath.
 Watch to see if the baby's chest rises.
 If it does, give a second rescue breath.
 If the chest does not rise, repeat the head-tilt, chin-lift maneuver and then give the second breath.

 - If the baby's chest still doesn't rise, examine the mouth to make sure no foreign material is inside.
-If the object is seen, sweep it out with your finger.
+If an object is seen, sweep it out with your finger.
 If the airway seems blocked, perform first aid for a choking baby.

 - Give two breaths after every 30 chest compressions.